 Ongoing

-With the help our Lab partners at Quatrefoil Associates, we’re launching the first iteration of a permanent exhibit at The Peale about Moses Williams to shed light on his unique craft and share a story that was nearly forgotten to history.
+With the help our friends at Quatrefoil Associates, we’re launching the first iteration of a permanent exhibit at The Peale about Moses Williams to shed light on his unique craft and share a story that was nearly forgotten to history.
 Research is ongoing into Moses Williams’ life and work, and we’ll continue to iterate and expand on this exhibition.

 Please notify me about upcoming exhibitions!